-The Memorandum of Understanding was entered into between Qatar Petroleum (representing the Company), the Ministry of Finance and the General Tax Authority on 4 February 2020 setting out the Company and its joint ventures' tax status.
-The MOU made provision for the Company to receive a refund for the Company's portion of taxes incurred in the underlying joint ventures.
-In prior year, after considering the impact of the application of the MOU, it was determined that deferred tax relating to the underlying joint ventures should continue to be recognised for Q-Chem I and II but not for QVC.
+to receive a refund for the company's portion of taxes incurred in the underlying joint ventures In prior year, after considering the impact of the application of the MOU, it was determined that deferred tax relating to the underlying joint ventures should continue to be recognised for Q-Chem I and II but not for QVC.
 During the year, to ensure consistent application of similar arrangements the accounting treatment was reassessed by management.
 Management has re-assessed that all joint venture entities are taxable at a tax rate of 35% payable to the GTA and as such the arrangements are all similar in substance and should be accounted for consistently.
 The MOU gives the Company the right to a refund on the Company's portion of tax and as such it is entitled to the pre-tax profits from all the underlying joint ventures.
 Therefore, applying the principles of equity accounting under IAS 28 "Investments and Associates and Joint Ventures", the Company should account for its underlying interest on a pre-tax basis and as such any tax impact including deferred tax balances for the Company's share should be reversed.
 The change has resulted in the restatement of comparative amounts to recognise this interest in joint ventures appropriately within the Company's equity accounted interest.
 The restatement did not impact the Company's cash flows for the comparative period.

-The impact of the changes on the comparative financial information is as follows:

-- A reclassification adjustment to record the refund of the tax as part of the equity accounted earnings of the joint venture and not as other income as previously disclosed for Q-Chem and QVC.
-However, Q-ChemII's related amounts were appropriately presented as other income/other asset, as while they exist because of the Company's ownership of the joint venture, these do not directly represent MPHC interest in the venture's underlying net assets. - A restatement adjustment to recognise all joint ventures on a consistent basis by recognising the pretax profits of the joint venture as equity accounted retained earnings and therefore reversing any tax impacts including any deferred tax balances relating to the Company's portion.
-The line items impacted are as follows:
+The impact of the changes on the comparative financial information is as follows · A reclassification adjustment to record the refund of the tax as part of the equity earnings of the joint venture and not as other income as previously disclosed, for Q-Chem and position as at 31 December 2019 reported Investments in joint ventures 13,367,563 239,701 870,571 14,477,835 Retained earnings 2,628,857 - 884,612 3,513,469 Other asset 371,454 (239,701) 14,040 145,793 Statement of profit or loss and other comprehensive income for the year ended 31 December 2019 As previously reported Reclassification Restatement Restated

+QVC.
+However, Q-ChemII's related amounts were appropriately presented as other income/other asset, as while they exist because of the Company's ownership of the joint venture, these do not directly represent MPHC interest in the venture's underlying net assets.

+• A restatement adjustment to recognise all joint ventures on a consistent basis by recognising the pre-tax profits of the joint venture as equity accounted retained earnings and therefore reversing any tax impacts including any deferred tax balances relating to the company's portion.
+The line items impacted are as follows: Reclassification Restatement Statement of financial As previously Restated